Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Abstract

 Despite the advanced capabilities of contemporary machine learning (ML) models, they remain vulnerable to adversarial and backdoor attacks.
 This vulnerability is particularly concerning in real-world deployments, where compromised models may exhibit unpredictable behavior in critical scenarios.
-Such risks are heightened by the prevalent practice of collecting massive, internet-sourced datasets for pre-training multimodal models, as these datasets may harbor backdoors.
-Various techniques have been proposed to mitigate the effects of backdooring in these models such as CleanCLIP which is the current state-of-the-art approach.
+Such risks are heightened by the prevalent practice of collecting massive, internet-sourced datasets for training multimodal models, as these datasets may harbor backdoors.
+Various techniques have been proposed to mitigate the effects of backdooring in multimodal models, such as CleanCLIP, which is the current state-of-the-art approach.
 In this work, we demonstrate that the efficacy of CleanCLIP in mitigating backdoors is highly dependent on the particular objective used during model pre-training.

-We observe that stronger pre-training objectives correlate with harder to remove backdoors behaviors.
+We observe that adding self-supervised objective to pre-training, that leads to higher zero-shot classification performance, correlate with harder to remove backdoors behaviors.
 We show this by training multimodal models on two large datasets consisting of 3 million (CC3M) and 6 million (CC6M) datapoints, under various pre-training objectives, followed by poison removal using CleanCLIP.
-We find that CleanCLIP is ineffective when stronger pre-training objectives are used, even with extensive hyperparameter tuning.
-Our findings underscore critical considerations for ML practitioners who pre-train models using large-scale web-curated data and are concerned about potential backdoor threats.
-Notably, our results suggest that simpler pre-training objectives are more amenable to effective backdoor removal.
-This insight is pivotal for practitioners seeking to balance the trade-offs between using stronger pre-training objectives and security against backdoor attacks.
+We find that CleanCLIP, even with extensive hyperparameter tuning, is ineffective in poison removal when stronger pre-training objectives are used.
+Our findings underscore critical considerations for ML practitioners who train models using large-scale web-curated data and are concerned about potential backdoor threats.
+Our code is open-sourced at \url{https://github.com/vsahil/attack-cleanclip}.